 - There’s a need to keep data within the factory premises, for security and privacy.

 - Raw data at the edge need preprocessing in order to reduce computation.

-Typical use cases for edge computing are facial recognition, intelligent navigation, etc. It’s worth noting that edge computing is not efficient if the IoT device has to be constantly connected to a central cloud.
+Typical Applications for edge computing are facial recognition, intelligent navigation, etc. It’s worth noting that edge computing is not efficient if the IoT device has to be constantly connected to a central cloud.